hyosung11/Launch-School/Courses/journal.md

 09:58 Just about time for study session with Laurent.

 16:44 Honestly feel kind of tired.
 I miss ping pong.
 I need to do more physical activity.

+## 20220422 금요일

+09:48 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Laurent
+   * [x] 2.
+The $10K Bootcamp
+   * [x] 3.
+SPOT Study Session
+   * [x] 4.
+Review Study Guide
+   * [x] 5.
+Review OOP Anki Cards
+   * [ ] 6.
+Review Quiz Questions from Trello list
+   * [x] 7.
+Listen to the Laws of Human Nature: Introduction

+2. What will you do today?
+   * [ ] 1.
+Study Session with Laurent
+   * [ ] 2.
+Review Study Guide
+   * [ ] 3.
+Review OOP Anki Cards
+   * [ ] 4.
+Review Quiz Questions from Trello list
+   * [ ] 5.
+Listen to the Laws of Human Nature: The Law of Irrationality

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I still feel low energy and lack of motivation even though Sohee and I agreed that I can focus on studying through the summer and don't have to look for a job right now!
+Woohoo!